Livable Housing Australia ceased operations on 30 June 2025.

 Livable Housing Australia

-Livable Housing Australia (LHA) has long been at the forefront of advocating for livable housing design and communities across Australia, championing the voluntary adoption of its Livable Housing Design Guidelines for housing (private, social, community, aged care).
-Founded in June 2011 by members of the Universal Housing Dialogue, LHA is a not-for-profit organisation dedicated to driving the strategic directions of the National Dialogue and promoting the Livable Housing Design Guidelines (LHDG’s).
+Livable Housing Australia (LHA) had long been at the forefront of advocating for livable housing design and communities across Australia, championing the voluntary adoption of its Livable Housing Design Guidelines for housing.
+Founded in June 2011 by members of the Universal Housing Dialogue, LHA was a not-for-profit dedicated to driving the strategic directions of the National Dialogue and promoting the Livable Housing Design Guidelines (LHDG’s).

-With the inclusion of the ABCB Livable Housing Design Standard in the National Construction Code (NCC) and the requirement for Supported Disability Accommodation (SDA) Dwellings to adhere to the SDA Design Standards, the need for LHA’s policy and administrative leadership has lessened.
+With the inclusion of the ABCB Livable Housing Design Standard in the National Construction Code (NCC) and the requirement for Specialist Disability Accommodation (SDA) Dwellings to adhere to the SDA Design Standards, the need for LHA’s policy and administrative leadership lessened.

-Given these circumstances, coupled with the transition to mandatory regulatory requirements and the lack of further government funding, the LHA Board has made the strategic decision to wind up the organisation.
-LHA will cease operations at the end of the 2024-25 financial year.
+Given these circumstances, coupled with the transition to mandatory regulatory requirements and the lack of further government funding, the LHA Board made the strategic decision to wind up the organisation.
+LHA ceased operations on 30 June 2025.

 Livable Housing Design Guidelines Fourth Edition was produced by LHA with input from LHA’s industry reference group and published in 2017.
 This is the final edition of the Livable Housing Design Guidelines, and no updates will be done to Livable Housing Design Guidelines Fourth Edition.